-We’re over the moon that our 3-month pilot scheme of a 32-hour 4-day working week has been successful, and we’ll be making the move permanent for all teams.
+We’re over the moon that our 3-month pilot scheme of a 4-day working week has been successful, and we’ll be making the move permanent for all teams.
 You can find out more on our 4-day week page.

-The trial of a 32-hour 4-day week has had positive feedback from customers and employees alike.
+The trial of a 32-hour 4-day working week has had positive feedback from customers and employees alike.
 These changes mean that teams can spend more time on what matters to them – having quality time with their children, taking up a new hobby, or simply doing those little things that give life meaning.